Application of Sharia by country: Constitutional law

 Most Muslim-majority countries incorporate Sharia at some level in their legal framework.
 Their constitutions commonly refer to Sharia as a source or the main source of law, though these references are not in themselves indicative of how much the legal system is influenced by Sharia, and whether the influence has a traditionalist or modernist character.
 The same constitutions usually also refer to universal principles such as democracy and human rights, leaving it up to legislators and the judiciary to work out how these norms are to be reconciled in practice.
 Conversely, some countries (e.g., Algeria), whose constitution does not mention Sharia, possess Sharia-based family laws.
 Nisrine Abiad identifies Bahrain, Iran, Pakistan, and Saudi Arabia as states with "strong constitutional consequences" of Sharia "on the organization and functioning of power".

 Family law

 Except for secular systems, Muslim-majority countries possess Sharia-based family laws (marriage, inheritance, etc.).
 These laws generally reflect influence of various modern-era reforms and tend to be characterized by ambiguity, with traditional and modernist interpretations often manifesting themselves in the same country, both in legislation and court decisions.
-In Greece (only in Thrace), Indonesia (outside of Aceh, and in most circumstances), Nigeria (outside the states using Sharia law), Senegal (only in inheritance), and in the UK (in extrajudicial courts judgments and not the British legal system) people can choose whether to pursue a case in a Sharia or secular court.
+In Greece (only in Western Thrace), Indonesia (outside of Aceh, and in most circumstances), Nigeria (outside the states using Sharia law) and Senegal (only in inheritance) people can choose whether to pursue a case in a Sharia or secular court.